Staged To Sell

 Staging is an essential and often undervalued marketing tool when selling a home.
-While your home might be perfectly suited to you, it may not appeal to a wider range of potential buyers who are viewing your apartment.
-Thus, your objective in staging is to create a clean, hip, yet relatively generic space, devoid of clutter that may spark the imagination of a buyer – you want the space to be inviting and flexible so they can envision their life in your home.
+While your space might be perfectly suited to you, it may not appeal to a wide range of potential buyers.
+Thus, your objective in staging is to create a clean, hip, yet relatively generic space devoid of clutter.
+You want the space to be inviting and flexible so the buyers can envision themselves living there.
 This is not about creating a comfortable space, per se, it’s about illustrating the proportions of the rooms in an artful manner.

-We like to stage apartments by creating a beautiful, clean, neutral space, and then creating a mood with pops of colorful accessories.
+We like to stage apartments by creating a clean, neutral space and then setting the mood with pops of colorful accessories.
 This allows for flexibility in the design strategy – you can change the character of a room by swapping out the colorful decor.

 Here are our fool-proof tips to styling your space!

 PREPARE YOUR CANVAS

 - The Perfect White: Not all white rooms are the same.
 There is a vast array of white shades, all with various hues that will interact with the light exposure and change the character of a room.
 A little known design trick is to mix two Benjamin Moore paints: 50% Decorator White with 50% Linen White.
 Decorator white has a cool undertone, and linen a warm one, so together they create a perfect, not-quite-white color that is endlessly versatile.

 GOOD FOR: Rooms with a lot of southern exposure light, rooms with built-in bookshelves and cabinets, rooms that have deeply colorful furniture.